VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 By default, all the input samples are aggregated.
 Sometimes it is needed to de-duplicate samples for the same [time series](https://docs.victoriametrics.com/keyconcepts/#time-series) before the aggregation.
 For example, if the samples are received from replicated sources.
-The [de-duplication](https://docs.victoriametrics.com/#deduplication) can be enabled via the following options:
+In this case the [de-duplication](https://docs.victoriametrics.com/#deduplication) can be enabled via the following options:

 - `-remoteWrite.streamAggr.dedupInterval` command-line flag at [vmagent](https://docs.victoriametrics.com/vmagent.html).
   This flag can be specified individually per each `-remoteWrite.url`.